About the Artist

 Follow her journey and get up to date information on her instagram @katiesouthworth_art.

 My work harnesses the power of color and light to promote mindfulness, joy, and mental well-being.
 I am inspired by emotions, memory, and nature: especially water.
 Sometimes, I paint while directly observing specific light conditions, photography, or objects.
 Other times, I create pieces intuitively in response to my mood, or the developing piece itself.
 I consider myself a colorist in constant study of color theory and relativity.
 Thus, in every piece, each layer of color is always governed by the previous layers.
 I do this until my eyes can dance freely across the entire piece.
 Once that happens, a color story, memory, or mood can emerge.

 I title my pieces after I meditate on the completed piece’s colors, listen to the story, and think about where I have heard or seen it before, if at all.
 This is why most of my work is titled after the person, place, feeling, or thing of which it most reminds me.
 My hope is that viewers feel welcome to do the same.
 Through this practice, I’ve found that my work exposes the truly personal nature of color as it relates to memory.

 I strive for smooth, crisp, harmonious fields of luxurious color because I hope to create a calming visual aid for meditation and intrinsic contemplation for viewers.
-To provide a moment of peace for others, as it does for me.
+To provide a moment of peace and pause for others, as it does for me.
 This higher purpose of my work is dedicated to my mother, Ellie.
 In honor of her, a percentage of all sales are donated to the American Foundation for Suicide Prevention.

 450 Harrison Ave., Boston, MA ⋅ Studio 412B

 Are you in the Boston area?
 Come visit me in my studio!
-My studio is open by appointment only until further notice.
+My studio is open the first Friday of every month from 5pm-9pm, most Sundays 11-4pm, and by appointment.

-DM on instagram @katiesouthworth_art or email to make an appointment.
+DM on instagram @katiesouthworth_art or email me at email@example.com to make an appointment.